International Design Patent Protection: Developing a Global IP Strategy

 The panel will review these and other high priority issues:

-- What are the considerations for patent counsel drafting U.S. applications when global patent protection is anticipated or desired?
+- What are the considerations for patent counsel drafting U.S. design patent applications when global patent protection is anticipated or desired?

 - What are the significant differences between the U.S. and other jurisdictions' approaches to design patent applications?